-- 16) With the locking pawl tied back and taken out of the circuit, there will be no more need to worry about the shifter being hard to shift or stuck in Park. - 17) Re-installing components is basically reversing the steps.
+- 16) With the locking pawl tied back and taken out of the circuit, there will be no more need to worry about the shifter being hard to shift or stuck in Park. - 17) Many members tie the pawl, and run the wire to the inside of the console, or on the side of the console so they can release it if the shifter gets stuck.
+That way, no safety systems are bypassed. - 18) Re-installing components is basically reversing the steps.
 The most important step will be to assure that the shifter pointer is reinserted in the shifter shaft holder.
 The holder moves up and can be turned in order to get the pointing tab rod back in the cylinder.
-Once that is accomplished, then the top plastic/rubber boot assembly can be pushed and locked into their holders. - 18) Once the top portion of the assembly is back in place, then the leather boot can be fitted back in place, and the shifter position plate snapped back into place on top of the leather. - 19) The radio surround console can be installed, and the work completed.
+Once that is accomplished, then the top plastic/rubber boot assembly can be pushed and locked into their holders. - 19) Once the top portion of the assembly is back in place, then the leather boot can be fitted back in place, and the shifter position plate snapped back into place on top of the leather. - 20) The radio surround console can be installed, and the work completed.